archiejs/archiejs-docs/modules.md

 }
 ```

 Now we have two modules (with names) `theTimeModule` and `theLocationModule`.
-They form an archiejs
+They can form an archiejs
-app, by using below APIs :-
+app together.

 ./app.js
 ```